bizz84/starter_architecture_flutter_firebase/README.md

 For example, widgets can **rebuild** themselves when certain Firestore *documents* or *collections* are updated.

 Many Firebase APIs are **inherently** stream-based.
-As a result, the **simplest** way of making our widgets reactive is to use [`StreamBuilder`](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) (or [`StreamProvider`](https://pub.dev/documentation/provider/latest/provider/StreamProvider-class.html)).
+As a result, the **simplest** way of making our widgets reactive is to use [`StreamProvider`](https://pub.dev/documentation/riverpod/latest/all/StreamProvider-class.html) from the [Riverpod package](https://riverpod.dev).
+This provides a convenient way of **watching** changes in your Firebase streams, and automatically rebuilding widgets with minimal boilerplate code.

 Yes, you could use [`ChangeNotifier`](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) or other state management techniques that implement observables/listeners.
 But you would need additional "glue" code if you want to "convert" your input streams into reactive models based on `ChangeNotifier`.

 > Note: streams are the default way of pushing changes not only with Firebase, but with many other services as well.
 For example, you can get location updates with the `onLocationChanged()` stream of the [location](https://pub.dev/packages/location) package.
 Whether you use Firestore, or want to get data from your device's input sensors, streams are the most convenient way of delivering **asynchronous** data over time.